Digital-Business-Council/Digital-Business-Council.github.io/pages/business-zone/business-processes.md

 ## eInvoicing

-The following slide show highlight the journey the Digital Business Council is taking towards invoice digitsation.
+The following slide show highlight the journey the Digital Business Council is taking towards invoice digitisation.

 <div>
 <style>